 There are two main ways for SGEU members to participate in the process of bargaining their collective agreement.
 One is to seek election to your bargaining unit’s bargaining committee – the group of members who negotiate the terms of the agreement with the employer.

 Union dues are set by a vote at each year’s annual convention.
-Currently, dues are 1.7% of earnings.
-They’re tax deductible!
+Beginning on July 1, 2023, union dues are 1.8 per cent.

 - As a unionized Saskatchewan worker, I earn an average of 20% more per hour than non-unionized workers.